rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 Let's now examine the following questions:

 - What do people currently think about human gene-editing?
-- Why do people think what they think about human gene-editing?
+Why?
-- Why is what people think / will think about human gene-editing important for humanity's future?
+- How is what people think / will think about human gene-editing important for humanity's future?

 ### [Today and the Last 7 Years](#last-seven-years)